Welcome to the Steel Structures Research Lab

 Photo Error

-Gary Prinz and honors student Mallory Maestri recently visited McNair Middle School to teach 5th grade students about Newton’s 1st law of motion (the law of inertia) through hands-on experiments and songwriting!
-Special thanks to Mrs. Adriane Hapgood, music director at McNair Middle School, for helping organize the workshops.
+Gary Prinz continues to engage in outreach efforts to local elementary schools, teaching 4th and 5th grade students about Newton’s laws and other physics/engineering concepts through hands-on experiments and songwriting!
+Special thanks to Mrs. Adriane Hapgood, 2024 Teacher of the Year and music director at Root Elementary School, for helping organize the outreach efforts.

 Swiss Travels